-There is no directly flight to Hoi An.
-The city doesn’t have it own airport.
-Visitors must take flights to Danang Airport then taking different transportations to travel to Hoi An.
+There is no direct flight to Hoi An.
+The city doesn’t have its own airport.
+Visitors must take flights to Da Nang Airport then taking different transportations to travel to Hoi An.

-Me and my friends arrived to Danang Airport at around 9 in the morning.
-We then took a taxi to travel to Hoi An from Danang.
+Me and my friends arrived at Da Nang Airport at around 9 in the morning.
+We then took a taxi to travel to Hoi An from Da Nang.

-From Danang to Hoi An, tourists can take the bus number 1 with 25,000VND for the ticket.
+From Da Nang to Hoi An, tourists can take bus number 1, which going through the Marble Mountains, with 25,000VND for the ticket.
 The trip may take 70 – 80 minutes.

 This is also an option chosen by many backpackers.
-You can easily visit a lot of destinations across the route from Danang to Hoi An by riding motorbike.
+You can easily visit a lot of destinations across the route from Da Nang to Hoi An by riding a motorbike.
 However, it is better to find a trusted motorbike rental agency.

 Suggested from different sources on ‘when is the best time to travel to Hoi An’, there are some in a year:

-- Days 14th in lunar calendar every months – it would be awesome if you can come to Hoi An Ancient Town at this moment.
+- Days 14th in lunar calendar every month – it would be awesome if you can come to Hoi An Ancient Town at this moment.
 There are a lot of events at this time.
 Also, the locals will turn off all the electric light, and use the lanterns instead.
-You can enjoy a very beautiful, and mystery environment.
+You can enjoy a very beautiful, and mysterious environment.

 - May to Jul is also a good period for outdoor activities, especially for beach lovers.